 Another key goal of the Summer Institute is to build teacher leaders.
 This is done by recruiting teachers that have attended at least one Summer Institute to join our teacher leadership team.
 This leadership team designs, tests, and presents the activities that are used for the Summer Institute.

 "If you can only attend one professional development program this year SCSP should be it.
 You will come back with ideas, lessons, and materials that you can incorporate immediately in your classroom." -2020

-SciTrek is an outreach program run out of the UCSB chemistry department that focuses on allowing 2nd- 12th grade students to experience science first hand by designing, carrying out, and presenting scientific experiments.
+SciTrek is an outreach program run out of the Chemistry and Biochemistry Department at UCSB that focuses on allowing 2nd- 12th grade students to participate in authentic science experiences by designing, carrying out, and presenting scientific findings on a common phenomenon called modules.
 SciTrek brings highly-trained UCSB undergraduate and graduate students into the classroom to assist in these modules and interact with the younger students as positive role models in science.
-In addition, SciTrek works with classroom teachers to learn to run long-term inquiry activities.
+In addition, SciTrek provides an apprenticeship model of PD to teacher in the program.
+This allows the teacher to engage in communities of practice to learn the three-dimension teaching practices needed to support students in the classroom.
+Teacher then apply these skills in their classroom with a SciTrek coach to provide support and guidance.
 For more information on the program, how to get involved, and to get on the mailing list visit the SciTrek website.

 - Next Generation Science Standards Appendix F: Science and Engineering Practices